Truth Research ZK: Verified Optimizing Compiler for Cryptographic Primitives

-AMO-Lean is a verified optimizing compiler that transforms mathematical specifications written in Lean 4 into optimized C code with formal correctness guarantees.
+AMO-Lean is a verified optimizing compiler that transforms mathematical specifications written in Lean 4 into optimized C/Rust code with formal correctness guarantees.
 It targets cryptographic primitives used in STARK provers and zkVMs.

 How It Works